igoogolx/lux-docs/docs/troubleshooting.md

 So, it's better to disconnect it and reconnect it when os wakes up.

-### Chrome's dns can't be hijacked on macOS?

-This issue

 ### Lux open the dashboard in browser instead of webview.